tustin2121/James_Somerton_Transcripts/_videos/iI5ytm_bFl8.md

 <compare>
 <james {% include timecode %}>

-Okay, so, full-on spoilers-synopsis ahead.
+Okay, so, full-on spoilers-synopsis[^wiki-check] ahead.
 But honestly… you’re not missing much.

+[^wiki-check]: There was a claim that plot summary section of this video was plagiarized from Wikipedia.
+However, this was checked against [a revision of the webpage from April 2022](https://en.wikipedia.org/w/index.php?title=Fantastic_Beasts:_The_Secrets_of_Dumbledore&oldid=1083018132), and no corelation was found.
+Any similarities were made after this video was released.

 \[Begins showing rather bad quality bootleg footage of the movie.]